 Michael Dyber‘s wife, Sena, photographs his gem carvings using a lampshade with holes cut in it to diffuse the light.
 You can do the same with a Rubbermaid box or a sheet draped over part of a box.

 The most inexpensive – and some would say the best – light source is Mother Nature.
 “Ideally, if you can shoot jewelry outside in the daylight, all you need is the camera,” says Parrish.
 “But if you want to control the light and look at specific things in a stone, the set-up can get too complicated for that.”

 Setting up a jewelry shoot outdoors has its drawbacks but if you choose the right time of day, you can get an even, flattering light.
 Lee recommends shooting at 7:30 am, 7:30 pm, or on a slightly overcast day.
 (She lives in San Francisco so has plenty of these.)

 4. Use props for contrast and texture.

 For an excellent example of do-it-yourself outdoor shots, see designer Carolyn Tyler’s web site.
 Tyler shot most of the images there with a manual Nikon 35mm using her Balinese garden as background and folk carvings as props.
 The misty, golden Balinese light helps, as does Tyler’s eye for composition and color.
 Note the pleasing contrast of yellow gold and colored stones against carved wood and leaves.

 Play around until you find what works best for your jewelry – and feel free to share that in the comments.

 Tino Hammid’s equipment (professional quality – not for average budgets):

-Related product (Buying through links on this site doesn’t cost you any extra but it does put a couple bucks toward the maintenance of this blog):
+Related product (Buying through links on this site doesn’t cost you extra and puts a couple bucks toward maintenance of this blog):